-The information provided in this report, including the Financial Statements, is the responsibility of management.
-In the preparation of the Financial Statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
-Management believes such estimates are based on careful judgments and have been properly reflected in the Company's Financial Statements.
+The information provided in this report, including the consolidated financial statements, is the responsibility of management.
+In the preparation of the consolidated financial statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
+Management believes such estimates are based on careful judgments and have been properly reflected in the Company's consolidated financial statements.

-OFF BALANCE SHEET ARRANGEMENTS
+OFF-BALANCE SHEET ARRANGEMENTS